transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission.md

+---
-## Task Submission Overview
+title: Task Submission Overview
+sidebar_position: 1
+---

 This page explains how **tasks** work in Transformer Lab and how the different pieces fit together.
-It links out to focused guides for the GUI, CLI, and existing scripts.
+It links out to focused guides for the GUI, CLI, and advanced task configurations.

----

-### Experiments, tasks, and jobs
+## Experiments, tasks, and jobs

 - An **experiment** is a logical workspace (for example, a project or study).
 - A **task** is a reusable template that knows: